Hi, I am fibromyalgia.

 I get up at 7:40 a.m.
 I have to use a bed rail in order to help myself get out of bed take my meds and go to the bathroom – where the cold seat sends spasms up my back and down my legs.
 I then put on my fuzzy socks and sweater, even in the summer.

-Exercising in the water is great, however it too has some issues for me.
+Exercising in the water is great, however, it too has some issues for me.
 I have to make sure I shower before I go in, but the water temperature has to be perfect or it causes more pain.
-I mean, I am already dealing with the jaw pain, tinnitus, spasms and constant dull pain that is always present, but the water temperature can give deep sharp pain on top of that.
+I mean, I am already dealing with the jaw pain, tinnitus, spasms, and constant dull pain that is always present, but the water temperature can give deep sharp pain on top of that.

 Getting into the water is another story.
 I have to step in slowly to allow my body to adjust to the temperature of the pool.
 I also have to be mindful of the people in the pool.
 I am constantly rescheduling when I go because of programs that are running at the same time.
-I need to be in the pool with less people because I can’t be bumped or splashed.
-A simple drop of water can hit my body and cause my body to spasm because the shock of the cold water hitting me.
+I need to be in the pool with fewer people because I can’t be bumped or splashed.
+A simple drop of water can hit my body and cause my body to spasm because of the shock of the cold water hitting me.

 After I’m done exercising in the pool I take my time drying off after my shower.
 I tend to shower mainly at the YMCA because at home all we have is a shower in a deep soaker tub.
 It is hard to get in and out of, and I have fallen in there too.
-Anyway, I have to sit to blow dry my hair because I have no strength left in my legs to stand and in my arms to hold up the hair dryer.
+Anyway, I have to sit to blow dry my hair because I have no strength left in my legs to stand and in my arms to hold up the hairdryer.
 Sometimes I just sit for half an hour waiting for my body to be ready to be dried off.

 Some days I’ll go get groceries, and most days I end up having to use a mobility scooter to be able to make it around the store.
 When I come home with groceries I usually have one of my two kids bring them in because I need to rest.
 So, I need to plan grocery shopping around when my kids are home and able to help.